Glossary

 • spirit model n.
 Within the occult, most practitioners adhere loosely to their own “model” or theory about why and how occult practices have validity.
 The “spirit model,” by which I am most heavily influenced, argues that such experiences result from interactions with living, independent spirits that have autonomy outside of the magician.

 • thoughtform n.
 This term, typical of chaos magic circles, refers to a type of spirit that was created by the magical activities of an occult practitioner, usually working alone.
 The word does not imply sapience or the ability to hold a conversation, and many chaos mages create thoughtforms for a specific purpose (i.e., guarding) that have little else to them.
+Some people online do use this term in a wholly-psychological, non-occult sense for a purely internal mental construct, as well.
 See also: servitor, egregore.

 • tulpa n.
 A (relatively obscure, I’ve been told) concept in Tibetan Buddhism.
 The word was appropriated by H. P. Blavatsky, who, working it into the Spiritualist movement, convinced a lot of people that it meant “magic-generated spirit” (it doesn’t).
 Years later, Reddit and 4chan rather misguidedly took up the term as a word for their magically-crafted companion spirits.